 1) Change water more or less every week or before each session.
 No chemical products are needed.

-2) Regularly use disinfecting chemical products and change water every 2-4 weeks.
+2) Use disinfecting chemical products regularly and change water when it gets visibly dirty, approximately every 2-6 weeks.

 3) Use sand filter and disinfecting chemical products and change water every 3-6 months.